AdobeDocs/audience-manager.pt-BR/help/using/features/audience-marketplace/marketplace-data-providers/marketplace-billing-report.md

 ---
-description: Gere um relatório de faturamento Audience Marketplace para exibir o uso do feed de dados do mês anterior para cada um dos assinantes.
+description: Gere um relatório de faturamento do Audience Marketplace para exibir o uso do feed de dados do mês anterior para cada um dos assinantes.
 Você pode criar um relatório para o mês anterior a qualquer momento.
 No entanto, o relatório é mais preciso ao gerá-lo no dia 10 ou depois do mês atual.
 seo-description: Generate an Audience Marketplace billing report to view data feed usage for the previous month for each of your subscribers.
 You can create a report for the previous month at any time.
 However, the report is more accurate when you generate it on or after the 10th day of the current month.
 seo-title: Billing for Data Feed Providers
 solution: Audience Manager